axonivy-market/custom-mail-demo/custom-mail-demo-product/README.md

+# Deprecation

+Custom Mail Process no longer exists since Axon Ivy 11.2.
+To change the content of a mail you can change the mail template.
+Read more about [notifications](https://dev.axonivy.com/doc/11.2/concepts/notification/index.html).

 # Custom Mail Demo

 Axon Ivy’s Custom Mail Demo shows how to customize the task notification emails and daily task summary emails by providing your own mail processes.
 This demo: